 Regardless of whether a student explores many different topics within the major or decides to narrow into one interest area, there are several core features that all our students will experience.

-Our program provides you with invaluable field experience, in which you apply the knowledge you gain and practices you learn on campus to real world problems.
+Our program provides you with invaluable internship experience, in which you apply the knowledge you gain and practices you learn on campus to real world problems.
 Many students will also choose to put the research skills that they develop in their classes into practice by working on more independent research projects with a Psychology Department faculty member.
 Students like these typically leave their experience with professional presentations and sometime publications with their faculty mentor.

-In addition to the active learning that occurs within each of our classes and the opportunities for experiential learning we offer, your exploration of psychology occurs on a campus that bustles with the activity of undergraduates, graduate students and professional students aspiring to work in the sciences and in human and animal medicine.
+In addition to the active learning that occurs within each of our classes and the opportunities for experiential learning such as internships and research, your exploration of psychology occurs on a campus that bustles with the activity of undergraduates, graduate students and professional students aspiring to work in the humanities, social sciences, sciences, health care, and medicine.

 If you are one of our many students who are interested in pursuing graduate education after you finish your psychology degree (e.g., a Ph.D. in clinical or counseling psychology, a master’s degree in social work or another counseling related field, medical school), we have faculty that can assist you in pursuing that career path.
 Many of our students come to UNE with such goals and are admitted to such graduate programs.

 In addition to the major, we offer a minor in Psychology.